 Anonymous donors have generously pledged to match dollar-for-dollar every donation through Dec.
 31, 2022.
 By taking full advantage of this matching fund challenge, you have the opportunity to reduce our $60,000 loan by more than half!

-IMPORTANT: Please note that a small processing fee (6.9%) is subtracted from all online donations; learn more about this fee at https://www.givemn.org/about/fee.
-If you would like your FULL donation to go toward restoring the depot, please mail a check to Save the Northfield Depot, P.O.
+IMPORTANT: Please note that a 6.9% processing fee is subtracted from all GiveMN donations.
+If you would like your FULL donation to go toward our project, please mail a check to Save the Northfield Depot, P.O.
 Box 486, Northfield, MN 55057 OR make a donation via our Facebook page.

 Please help us finish this attractive and valuable community resource.

 The 2010 community’s vision for the 1888 depot-pavilion-transit hub complex is coming true: the depot building renovations were completed in 2021 and the grounds in 2022, and the City will begin construction of the pavilion and transit hub in spring 2023.

 And as predicted, the depot site has become a popular venue for a variety of community events including meetings, holiday market, musical groups, and a wedding shower.
 Many stroll through the pleasant, relaxing garden area enjoying the sculptures and plantings and often take advantage of the several benches.
 The completion of the City’s pavilion and transit hub will complement and enhance the uses for the depot.

 Tweet it out to your followers, post it on Facebook, or send out emails to let your friends know about our project.
 We know there are many others who believe in the same values we do.
 This project is more than an historic preservation success.
 It is also about:

 - beautification (removed blight and created a welcoming gateway)

 - economic development (served as catalyst for development in undeveloped area)

 - education (developed understanding of the role of railroads in Northfield history)